Bangladesh Environment Conservation Act, 1995

-Bangladesh Environment Conservation Act (BECA) is set of laws enacted by the government of Bangladesh in 1995 to conserve the nation's environment.
-Its main goals were to "provide for conservation of the environment, improvement of environmental standards and control and mitigation of environmental pollution."(Bangladesh Environmental Conservation Act, 1995).
+Bangladesh Environment Conservation Act (BECA) is an Act of Parliament passed in 1995 to safeguard and conserve the environment.
+Its main goals were to "provide for conservation of the environment, improvement of environmental standards and control and mitigation of environmental pollution."

-The Act gives operational definitions of terms that historically did not exist, including ecosystem, pollution, waste and hazardous substance.
+The Act gives operational definitions of many important terms, including ecosystem, pollution, waste and hazardous substance.
 Seven areas in Bangladesh are defined as Ecologically Critical Areas under this law.
-Despite the Act and its supporting laws and policies the environmental degradation of Bangladesh continues principally under the population pressure.
+Despite the Act and its supporting laws and policies, the environmental degradation in Bangladesh continues, principally under the population pressure.

 History

-Former environmental laws in Bangladesh include the Bangladesh Wild Life (Preservation) Order of 1973, the Marine Fisheries Ordinance of 1983 and the Brick Burning (Control) Act of 1989.
-Other major preservation laws enacted before the independence of Bangladesh include the Public Parks Act of 1904, the Agricultural and Sanitary Improvement Act of 1920, Forest Act of 1927, and the Protection and Conservation of Fish Act of 1950.
+Earlier environmental laws in Bangladesh include the Bangladesh Wildlife (Preservation) Order of 1973, the Marine Fisheries Ordinance of 1983, and the Brick Burning (Control) Act of 1989.
+Other major preservation laws enacted before the independence of Bangladesh include the Public Parks Act of 1904, the Agricultural and Sanitary Improvement Act of 1920, the Forest Act of 1927, and the Protection and Conservation of Fish Act of 1950.

 The Act followed the establishment of the Ministry of Environment and Forest in 1989 and the National Environment Management Action Plan (NEMAP) in 1992, as well as the Forest Policy in 1994 and the Forestry Master Plan (1993–2012) in 1993.

-The act was put in place on 30 May 1995.
+The Act of 1995 came into effect on February 16, 1995.